artorias961/Mechanical-Keyboards/README.md

 # Mechanical-Keyboards

+Standard Keyboard Size Footprints:
+- Majority are 1.0U keycap size
+- Seven 1.25U for keycaps size
+- Two 1.50U for keycap size
+- One 1.75U for keycap size
+- One 2.00U for keycaps size
+- Two 2.25U for keycaps size
+- One 2.75U for keycaps size
+- One 6.25U for keycap size

 For every version I am planning to make the PCB and if possible the CAD files for the design.
 I may also tried to implement the code as well

 Version 1 uses an Arduino NANO